Robert Crampton: Personal life

 He met his future wife Nicola Almond when at school aged 12 in 1977, but only started going out with her thirteen years later.
 They married on 2 May 1998 in the City of London.
 They live in Hackney, London, with their children Sam and Rachel.
 They own a second home at Kingsdown Park near Deal, Kent.

+Weight loss

+Crampton has written about reducing his weight from 16 stone at age 50 to 12 stone at age 60, moving him into the NHS normal weight category.

+He has written that one weight loss method he has used was to not eat dinner 3 or 4 times per week. or not eat after 7pm at all.
+He now treats bread as a rare treat.